chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 - Application: We will use Material Design 3 in, instead of Bootstrap, in order to handle the styling of our site
 - Research and Resources: We will start by reading the documentation then referencing other industrial sites for inspiration on how to create a modern look.
 - Challenges: We anticipate having some difficulties with the syntax of this specific library, so we will have to carefully reference documentation and examples.
-- Success Criteria: We will consider this a success if this tool makes it easier for us to create a well designed and good looking user interface.
+- Success Criteria: We will consider this a success if this tool makes it easier for us to create a well-designed and good-looking user interface.

 <!-- Example:

 Learning Goal: I want to learn how to integrate Google Maps into a web application.

 Application: I will use Google Maps API to display the location of each run on an interactive map within the app.
-Research and Resources: I’ll start with the official Google Maps API documentation and a Udemy course on map APIs in JavaScript.
+Research and Resources: I’ll start with the official Google Maps API documentation and an Udemy course on map APIs in JavaScript.
 Challenges: I anticipate needing to figure out how to dynamically load map locations and handle API key security.
 To address this, I’ll practice with dummy data first and research security best practices for frontend applications.
 Success Criteria: If users can see a Google Maps widget in the app that dynamically updates with each run location, then I’ll consider this learning goal achieved. -->